iacopoerpichini/cg3d-neural-renderer/README.md

 ## Requirements
 Python 3.6 and PyTorch 1.2.0.

-**Note**: In some newer PyTorch versions you might see some compilation errors involving AT_ASSERT.
+**Note from daniilidis-group**: In some newer PyTorch versions you might see some compilation errors involving AT_ASSERT.
 In these cases you can use the version of the code that is in the branch *at_assert_fix*.
 These changes will be merged into master in the near future.
 ## Installation
 You can install the foundamental package by running
 ```